-Kristin Davin, Psy.D., Strategic Counselor, Coach, and Consultant
+Kristin Davin, Psy.D., Strategic Therapist, Coach, and Communications Expert

-As a therapist and coach, I provide clients (you!) with real life tools that can help you build and develop healthy personal and work relationships.
-Through the use of your tools, you are able to not just maximize your personal and professional growth and create a effective work environment, but also create the life you desire.
+As a therapist, coach, and communications expert, I provide clients (you!) and businesses with real life tools that can help you build and develop healthy personal and work relationships and effective teams.
+Through the use of your strategies and skills, you are able to not just maximize your personal and professional growth and create a effective work environment, but also create the life you desire.

-Having helped many people grow and develop, I understand the fears and struggles that keep people stuck in certain types of behavior or unhappy situations, both professionally (where we spend most of our time) and personally.
-By examining your feelings and how they keep leading to the same types of relationships and behaviors, you will discover how to break this trap by ending these negative interaction patterns, ultimately designing and implementing more effective patterns that will take you down a different path.
-And we know how we communicate with others both personally and professionally affects us in profound ways and with small changes, come big and long lasting change.
+Having helped many people grow and develop both personally and professionally, I understand the fears and struggles that keep people stuck in certain types of behavior or unhappy situations, both professionally (where we spend most of our time) and personally.
+By examining your behaviors and how they keep leading you to the same types of relationships and conflicts, you will discover how to break this trap by ending these negative interaction patterns, ultimately designing and implementing more effective patterns that will take you down a different path.
+And we know that how we communicate with others both personally and professionally affects us in profound ways and with small changes, come big and long lasting change.

 An Overview of the Counseling Process